Spaqin/spaq-in/src/posts/pov-fpv-path.md

 ### Tinywhoops

-Tinywhoops are small drones, often fitting on top of your palm, with usually 35-45mm propellers, with plastic frames and prop guards.
+Tinywhoops are small quadcopters, often fitting on top of your palm, with usually 35-45mm propellers, with plastic frames and prop guards.
 Very light - 16-45g depending on exact setup, video system.
 They're almost indestructible, can be flown indoors and outdoors (if it's not too windy) and they're a lot of fun.
 Since they're seen as toys and rather cute, they let you do some [guerilla whoopin'](https://www.youtube.com/watch?v=vE8gntoymkA); if someone really doesn't want you flying in a spot, they'll just tell you first rather than calling the cops or FAA.

 Frame size is usually in the range of 65-85mm, and it refers to the distance between motors.